Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Are there any safety concerns or precautions to take when visiting Bajos del Toro?

 Bajos del Toro is generally safe for tourists.
-However, like any travel destination, it’s recommended to take standard precautions such as not leaving valuables unattended and avoiding isolated areas after dark.
+However, like any travel destination, it’s recommended to take standard precautions, such as not leaving valuables unattended and avoiding isolated areas after dark.

 Can I visit Bajos del Toro as a day trip from a nearby city?